petedavisdev/petedavis.dev/_notes/hygen.md

 # Generating frontmatter with Hygen
+Save time adding frontmatter to your markdown files

 This blog is made with VuePress, which like other Static Site Generators (SSG), builds your webpages from markdown (.md) files.